TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The North Sea, St. Andrews.

-Lex Voytek is from Albuquerque, New Mexico and graduated from the University of New Mexico with her B.A. in Creative Writing.
-She has a long-time love of the U.K. and Ireland from her travels abroad as a teenager.
-For this reason she applied to master's programs in these countries and made her final decision to study in Scotland at the University of Stirling.
+Lex Voytek is from Albuquerque, New Mexico, and graduated from the University of New Mexico with her B.A. in Creative Writing.
+From her travels abroad as a teenager, she has long loved the U.K. and Ireland.
+For this reason, she applied to master's programs in these countries and made her final decision to study in Scotland at the University of Stirling.

 Related Topics